Abbeywood Estate wedding photography with our bride & groom, the lovely Jon & Daynah.

-Jon & Daynah were married earlier this year at the beautiful Abbeywood Estate.
-A February wedding with our traditional British climate was always going to be a challenge, but one I always relish!
+A February wedding with our British climate was always going to be a challenge, but one I was massively looking forward to.
+Low-light & rain are perfect companions for creative wedding photography.

-Daynah is of Greek heritage, and there were little flourishes of Greek influence throughout the wedding- I was chuffed to be treated to a traditional meze during the wedding breakfast!
+Daynah is of Greek heritage, and there were little flourishes of Greek influence throughout the wedding- I was chuffed to be treated to a traditional meze during the wedding breakfast.
 I’m not saying I LOVE Greek food, but when I die, slather me in oil and bury me in olives 🙂

 Being a winter wedding, the sun set relatively quickly (we were plunged into darkness by about 4pm) but that’s no excuse to slack-off; I decided to use some off-camera flash with radio triggers (and a spare sandwich bag for a cheap but cheerful waterproof covering) to create some cool night-time portraits of the bride & groom.
-This is quite difficult once the sun sets (bear in mind, in the middle of the forest, night means DARK) but by the light of a smartphone and the uncanny focusing ability of the Nikon D750, we smashed it (the portraits, not the phone).
+This is quite difficult once the sun sets (bear in mind, in the middle of the forest, night means DARK) but by the light of a smartphone and the fantastic focusing ability of the Nikon D750, we smashed it (the portraits, not the phone).
 Phew!

 A really great day was had by all, with the evening reception still to come.
 I photographed the first dance and the dancefloor mayhem that followed, before grabbing a welcome butty and heading off into the night.